 In cases where the threshold is met, a meeting should be convened under the Multi-Agency Public Protection Arrangements (MAPPA) to consider public protection matters and safety.
 Following the investigation, if the decision is made to engage the young person in further work, it is important that these discussions take place as soon after the investigation as possible.
 Successful engagement of families significantly diminishes if there is a time delay in arranging specialist intervention.

-Note: Schools should follow the statutory guidance: Keeping Children Safe in Education which came into force on 3rd September 2018.
+Note: Schools should follow the statutory guidance: Keeping Children Safe in Education.

 Young people may be in denial about having a problem with their sexual behaviour and this may be supported by parents who do not want to confront the reality of their child behaving in this way.
 There is often no legal requirement for the child or family to accept help and it may be easier to ignore the problem than confront it.
 This is a common response to this issue; practitioners will need to be familiar with the process and intervention if they are to encourage anyone to accept it.
 It may be helpful to frame the work as an opportunity to understand how the young person came to be in a position where they behaved in a way considered to be abusive.

 Supporting parents and carers is necessary in promoting engagement and successful outcomes.
 Parents and carers need to be informed about the programme so they are aware that what could be considered sexually explicit conversations will take place, also they may be asked to speak to their child about sexual issues.
 They should also be asked and encouraged to model appropriate and respectful sexual attitudes and language.
 Evidence suggests that young people 'take on' and internalise labels, and therefore to describe a young person only as a 'sex offender' or 'young abuser' may impact on their motivation and responsiveness in both assessment and treatment, leaving them feeling they cannot change.